 Best for: Mainland urban Mandopop with global texture

 Write a bilingual code-switch urban-millennial pop lyric.
 Theme: a Saturday afternoon in the city.
-Switch rule: Mandarin base with 2 English clauses per line at natural break points.
+Switch rule: Mandarin base in characters with 2 English clauses per line at natural break points.
 Mood: easy-confident.
 18 lines.
-Provide pinyin for Mandarin clauses.
+Add pinyin under each Mandarin line.

 Common mistakes

-- Switching at random points — sounds like a typo, not a choice.
+- Switching at random points.
+It sounds like a typo, not a choice.
+Anchor switches to natural pauses: after the subject, before the object.

-- Equal 50/50 in every line — feels mechanical; real bilinguals have a dominant language per line.
+- Equal 50/50 in every line.
+It feels mechanical.
+Real bilinguals keep a dominant language per line and dip into the other.

-- Trying to rhyme across switch points — let the rhyme land on the dominant language only.
+- Rhyming across switch points.
+Let the rhyme land on the dominant language of the line only.

 How to push results further

-- Decide who is speaking in the song — code-switch belongs to a character, not the page.
+- Decide who is speaking in the song.
+Code-switch belongs to a character, not to the page.

-- Lock the switch rule per section and tell the AI to enforce it strictly.
+- Lock the switch rule per section and tell the model to enforce it strictly.

 - Anchor switches to natural pause points: after subjects, before objects.

-- Use English for outward-facing words and Mandarin for inward emotional words — feels truer.
+- Use English for outward-facing words and Mandarin for inward emotional words.
+It reads truer.

-- Test by reading the lyric out loud — if you stumble on a switch, the audience will too.
+- Read the lyric out loud before you generate.
+If you stumble on a switch, the audience will too.

 FAQ

-Q: Does code-switch lyric sing well on Suno?
+Q: Does a code-switch lyric sing well on Suno?

 Q: How many switches per line are safe?

-A: 2 is the sweet spot.
-3+ feels like a different song every clause; 1 feels closer to verse-chorus split than true code-switch.
+A: Two is the sweet spot.
+Three or more feels like a different song every clause; one is closer to a verse-chorus split than true code-switch.

 Q: Should the chorus also code-switch?

-A: Yes — but lock the switch pattern.
-The same chorus must switch at the same word positions every time, or the hook will not feel like a hook.
+A: Yes, but lock the switch pattern.
+The same chorus must switch at the same word positions every pass, or the hook will not feel like a hook.

 Q: Can I code-switch in rap verses?

 A: Code-switch is native to bilingual hip-hop.
-Keep the rhyme on the dominant language, let the other language carry the punchlines.
+Keep the rhyme on the dominant language and let the other language carry the punchlines.

 Q: How do I avoid the result feeling like “Chinese with English words sprinkled on top”?

-A: Give the AI a character: who they are, where they grew up, what they do.
-Code-switch reads as identity, not vocabulary.
+A: Give the model a character: who they are, where they grew up, what they do.
+Code-switch then reads as identity, not as vocabulary.

 Related articles